SmdhMdep/iot-status-api/README.md

 # SMDH IoT Hub Devices Status API

-This API exposes three endpoints:
+This API exposes the following endpoints:

+- /api/me/permissions - list the permissions for the current user
 - /api/devices - list all devices for the provider
 - /api/devices/export - export a list of all devices into csv or json
 - /api/devices/<device_id> - get device details